camoverride/camoverride.github.io/_posts/2016-03-10-alphabet-tree.md

 comments: true
 ---

-This is a taxonomic tree of all the writing systems descended from Egyptian Hieroglyphs.[^1]<sup>,</sup>[^2] It also includes some inspired orthographies such as Cherokee, which was invented by [Sequoyah](https://en.wikipedia.org/wiki/Sequoyah).
+I'm obsessed with learning different writing systems, but keeping things organized can be difficult.
+Fortunately, very few writing systems are independent inventions: most are derived from other scripts.
+To make things easier for myseld, I created a taxonomic tree of all writing systems descended from Egyptian Hieroglyphs.[^1]<sup>,</sup>[^2] Also included are some inspired orthographies such as Cherokee, which was invented by [Sequoyah](https://en.wikipedia.org/wiki/Sequoyah).
 For easier comprehension, collapse branches by clicking on nodes.
 Hover over a node to learn more about the writing system.
 [Click here for the full screen version]({{ site.url }}/tree-full) (recommended).

 {% include tree.html %}
 &nbsp;